 <…>

-When a non-AP MLD detects that an affiliated AP has been added to its associated AP MLD through Basic Multi-Link element or through Reduced Neighbor Report element contained in the Beacon or Probe Response frames transmitted by any of the APs affiliated with the AP MLD, the non-AP MLD may use the ML reconfiguration procedure as defined in 35.3.6.4 (ML reconfiguration to the ML setup) to add a new link to the added affiliated AP in its ML setup, if it has dot11EHTLinkReconfigurationOperationActivated equal to true and the associated AP MLD has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.
+(#20017) A non-AP MLD shall determine that an affiliated AP has been added to its associated AP MLD from the Basic Multi-Link element or from the Reduced Neighbor Report element contained in the Beacon or Probe Response frames transmitted by any of the APs affiliated with the AP MLD.
+When the non-AP MLD detects that an affiliated AP has been added to its associated AP MLD , it may use the ML reconfiguration procedure as defined in 35.3.6.4 (ML reconfiguration to the ML setup) to add a new link to the added affiliated AP in its ML setup, if it has dot11EHTLinkReconfigurationOperationActivated equal to true and the associated AP MLD has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.

 35.3.6.3 Removing affiliated APs

 TGbe editor: Please add following NOTE in this subclause just before NOTE5 on pg525 ln3 in D4.1.

+(#20026) NOTE —If a non-AP MLD has only one setup link with the AP MLD and the AP MLD is announcing that the affiliated AP operating on that setup link is being removed using the Reconfiguration Multi-Link element, the non-AP MLD can maintain association with the AP MLD by performing a link reconfiguration operation (see 35.3.6.4 (ML reconfiguration to the ML setup)) to establish a setup link with another affiliated AP of the AP MLD.

 TGbe editor: Please add following paragraph at the end of this subclause.

+(#20073)An AP with dot11MultiBSSIDImplemented set to true shall follow the rules described in 11.1.3.8.4 (Inheritance of element values) for inheriting or not inheriting a Reconfiguration Multi-Link element.
+Specifically:

+— If the transmitted BSSID is transmitting a Reconfiguration Multi-Link element to announce affiliated AP(s) removal for the AP MLD with which the transmitted BSSID is affiliated and there is no affiliated AP(s) removal being announced for the AP MLD with which the nontransmitted BSSID is affiliated, and if there is no Multi-link element included in the nontransmitted BSSID profile, then the profile for that nontransmitted BSSID carries a Non-Inheritance element which includes the Element ID Extension of the Multi-Link element.

+— If the transmitted BSSID and a nontransmitted BSSID in the same multiple BSSID set have their own Reconfiguration Multi-Link elements being announced, then the profile for that nontransmitted BSSID includes the Reconfiguration Multi-Link element to indicate the affiliated AP(s) removal for the AP MLD with which that nontransmitted BSSID is affiliated.

 11.1.3.8.4 Inheritance of element values(11ax)

 …